 What can you do after taking safety precautions?

 No drain cleaning or sewer repair work will be needed in this case.
 A wet/dry vacuum and a dehumidifier may be all you need.
 If you still have an issue with sewer run off, always call a licensed professional when it comes to a plumbing problem.
-If your base1ment has been subject to sewer water, remember this is highly contaminated water.
-You are well advised to call a remediation company for proper clean up.

-Precautions to prevent future flooding from a sewer backup
+Precautions to prevent future flooding or damage

 What is a backwater check valve?